projectsbykyle/cse15l-lab-reports/lab-report-week-5.md

 ## The -n option
 After getting all files that contain a specified string pattern, we sometimes need to find the line in which they are contained.
 One option is to read the text files ourselves to find them, but **grep** provides a much faster option for us.

-The **-l** option searches all user-inputted files for a string pattern and returns the lines and line numbers on which they were found.
+The **-n** option searches all user-inputted files for a string pattern and returns the lines and line numbers on which they were found.

 The format is as follows:
 ```